florafauna/ParallelCVsupplementaryMaterial/README.md

 ## Supplementary material

 The repository contains:
+- supplement.pdf: supplementary figures and explanations for the manuscript
 - **Rhelper**: all R helper functions
 - **sim**: the simulation experiments from Section 3
 - **alaskaData**: the LiDAR data, preparation, division into subsets used in Section 4